BlogHow does medical cannabis affect the body

 How does medical cannabis work?

-The key to understanding the mechanisms behind how medical cannabis can offer therapeutic benefits to patients lies in cannabinoids (the medicinal components of cannabis) and their intricate relationship with the endocannabinoid system.
+The key to understanding the mechanisms behind how medical cannabis can offer therapeutic benefits to patients lies in cannabinoids (the medicinal components of cannabis) and how they interact with the endocannabinoid system.

 The role of cannabinoids